-Indeed, the public does not currently have an ability to easily evaluate the requested records, which concern the integrity of virtually every major decision the Department has been involved in since the new Administration took over.
-We are also unaware of any previous release to the public of these or similar records.
+Indeed, the public does not currently have an ability to easily evaluate the requested records.
+We also are unaware of these records having been released to date.
 See Cmty.
 Legal Servs. v.
 HUD, 405 F.Supp.2d 553, 560 (D. Pa.
-2005) (because requested records "clarify important"

-facts" about agency policy, "the CLS request would likely shed light on information that is new to the interested public.").
+2005) (because requested records "clarify important facts" about agency policy, "the CLS request would likely shed light on information that is new to the interested public.").
 As the Ninth Circuit observed in McClellan Ecological Seepage Situation v.
 Carlucci, 835 F.2d 1282, 1286 (9th Cir.
 1987), "[FOIA] legislative history suggests that information [has more potential to contribute to public understanding] to the degree that the information is new and supports public oversight of agency operations...."

-Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of what obligations senior officials have and whether they are able to compliantly participate in the many activities in which their official position may otherwise be expected to participate in.
-The public is always well served when it knows how the government conducts its activities, particularly matters touching on ethics questions.
-Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about the potential conflicts of interest and recusal obligations of non-career appointees at the Department charged with managing our public lands and natural resources.
+Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of how officials within agencies are conducting themselves particularly in matters touching on scientific integrity.
+Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about whether these duties and obligations are being upheld.